183Shri/verifyme/README.md

-# ‚úÖ VerifyMe ‚Äì Age & Identity Verification System Ì¥ê
+# ‚úÖ VerifyMe ‚Äì Age & Identity Verification System

 **VerifyMe** is a web-based age and identity verification tool built for demonstration purposes using **simulated Aadhar cards** and **live webcam selfies**.
 It performs OCR to extract DOB and uses face recognition to verify identity ‚Äî all locally in the browser and backend, without relying on any government APIs.

 ---

-## Ì¥ß Tech Stack Summary
+##  Tech Stack Summary

 | Layer     | Technology/Libraries Used                                      |
 |-----------|---------------------------------------------------------------|